franchsli/SignSpeak/README.md

 With SignSpeak, you can train models for translating your desired language and then test your model!

+## Requirements

+Before setting this up, you **MUST** have python **3.11** installed, newer versions don't work and previous versions weren't tested.
+[uv](https://docs.astral.sh/uv/) setup (pyproject.toml, lock file, etc)
+will be added in newer versions, the project will use pip as for now.

 ## Quickstart

 1.- Clone this repository: